Open Accessibility Menu

 Mammography

-A mammogram (x-ray examination of the breast) can detect and diagnose breast disease in women who either have breast problems such as a lump, pain or nipple discharge, as well as for women who have no breast complaints.
+A mammogram (X-ray examination of the breast) can detect and diagnose breast disease in women who either have breast problems such as a lump, pain, or nipple discharge, as well as for women who have no breast complaints.

 Even if you are extremely familiar with the way your breasts feel as they change throughout your menstrual cycle, there’s only so much you can detect by touch.
 Today’s high-quality screening mammography is the most effective tool available to physicians in detecting breast cancer before lumps can be felt or symptoms of cancer appear.